kyma-project/api-gateway/docs/contributor/adr/0010-geoblocking.md

 - the Config Map containing custom IP range allow/block list is configured by the user, it becomes a contract
 - the Config Map containing IP range allow/block list downloaded from the SAP internal service is a Kyma internal resource and the implementation may change at any time, so no other module should use it

 Consequence: Config map capacity may be exceeded in future, which may require immediate attention.
 It would be good to observe the number of entries in the policy list to be able to react to potential capacity issue early.
+Another consequence is that power users with kyma-system namespace access would be able to modify the IP ranges cache, which is not intended, but it is not possible to additionally protect it.

 ### ip-auth deployment configurability